Ahead of Modi's Berlin visit, Germany insists on India's FTA talk with EU

 Germany

-on Tuesday urged New Delhi to resume negotiations on the European Union (EU)-India free trade agreement
+on Tuesday to resume negotiations on the European Union (EU) - India free trade agreement

-(FTA), especially in the context of both echoing similar sentiments regarding China's One Belt One Road (OBOR) summit tha was hosted in Beijing earlier this month.
-While India
+not taking part in the One Belt One Road (OBOR) summit that China hosted earlier this month.

 is set to visit Germany

-is likely to come up during the PM's talks with German Chancellor Angela Merkel
+is likely to come up during Modi’s talks with German Chancellor Angela Merkel

 in Berlin.